Friday, September 22, 2023

 - "Take me, I want to submit!"

 And this girlish body's mute, constant call destroyed what the comet couldn't destroy with its fire.
-An ancient man was awakening in us, one who didn't know shame, the power of religion or law; animal passion seized the first, then the another; and then wild scenes took place on the slope of the hill where we lived, during which Father Vincent cursed women and called Susanna and Elza heavenly punishments on us all.
+An ancient man was awakening in us, one who didn't know shame, the power of religion or law; animal passion seized the first, then the another; and then wild scenes took place on the slope of the hill where we lived, during which Father Vincent cursed women and called Susanna and Elza heavenly punishments upon us all.

 - "We need to put an end to this," - said No. 369 one evening. - "I'll take the girl as my wife and that's it."